-- do quality research and to contribute to the growing body of knowledge in the field;
+- conduct high calibre research and to contribute to the growing body of knowledge in the field

-- analyze and evaluate programs, policies and organizational structures aimed at understanding and improving the use of free time and the quality of life; and
+- analyze and evaluate programs, policies and organizational structures aimed at understanding and improving the use of free time and quality of life

 The doctoral program is designed for students who plan to teach and/or pursue research careers.
 It provides a training opportunity for students seeking careers as scholars, researchers, and policy analysts for government, private sector and university positions.